SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 THE EGO DEVELOPS IN THE FIRST THREE YEARS OF LIFE

 The ego is the second part of the psyche, typically developing in toddlers.
 It serves as the thinking and decision-making component of the mind.
 Unlike the id, the ego operates within the conscious mind and adheres to the "reality principle."
 This means it comprehends the outside world, the consequences of actions, and the passage of time.
-Importantly, the ego does not possess its own desires; rather, its role is to find ways to fulfil the desires that emanate from the id.
-This is made possible because the ego understands the real world and can formulate plans and strategies.
+Notably, the ego does not possess its desires; instead, it is to find ways to fulfil the desires emanating from the id.
+This is possible because the ego understands the real world and can formulate plans and strategies.

 The ego plays a crucial role in managing the id's impulses in a socially acceptable manner, ensuring that desires can be expressed in ways suitable for the real world.
 It functions in the conscious, preconscious, and unconscious mind.
-Operating based on the reality principle, the ego seeks to satisfy the id's desires realistically and in socially appropriate ways.
+Based on the reality principle, the ego seeks to satisfy the id's desires realistically and socially appropriately.
 It carefully assesses the costs and benefits of actions before deciding to act upon or suppress impulses.
 In many instances, the ego allows the satisfaction of id impulses through delayed gratification, permitting the behaviour at the appropriate time and place.
-The ego also relieves tension arising from unmet impulses through the secondary process, which involves searching for real-world objects that match the mental images created by the id's primary process
+The ego also relieves tension from unmet impulses through the secondary process, which involves searching for real-world objects that match the mental images created by the id's primary process.

 THE SUPER-EGO = THE ANGEL